DefGuard/docs/deployment-strategies/standalone-package-based-installation/core.md

 ## Logs

-On Linux, logs can be viewed using `journalctl` command:
+On Linux, logs can be viewed using the `journalctl` command:

 ```sh
 # journalctl -u defguard.service | tail -n 50